My wife’s cousin was visiting us, and we decided to treat him to a unique Florida experience: canoeing down the Juniper run.

 In store after store, when we explained what we were searching for, people would shake their heads in bewilderment.
 Finally, a clerk exclaimed, “What you are looking for are Sperry Top-Siders and we have them in stock.”
 Thirty bucks later, the cousin was properly equipped for the following day’s canoe trip.

 Juniper Run is a narrow, clear, stream running seven miles from Juniper Springs to a wayside park.
 You rent a canoe at the springs and for a fee, the concessionaire will have someone transport you and the canoe back from the park.
 A great way to spend a hot afternoon: that is if you are a canoe and out-door person.
-Which, when he insisted upon purchasing boat shoes, I should have known our relative wasn’t.
+Which, when he insisted upon purchasing boat shoes, I should have known my wife’s relative wasn’t.

 “You must stick to your conviction, but be ready to abandon your assumptions.” -Denis Waitley